kgosch/NondeScript/README.md

 Variables can be declared with out being initialized and types are not required, as NondeScript uses dynamic typing.

+**Loops, While and For**

+While loops rely on the 'until' keyword, and For loops use the same sort of set up as JavaScript.
+Note however that braces are not used, but rather the naked indents show where the loops block is located.

+            declare i is 0;                                           var i = 0;
+            loop until i is 10                                        while ( i != 10 ) {
+                increment i by 2;                                         i += 2;
+            end loop                                                  }

+            loop declare i is 0, until i is > 5, increment i          for ( var i = 0; i <= 5; i++ ) {
+                display i;                                                console.log( i );
+            end loop                                                  }

+Also seen here is incrementing number variables, which defaults to '1' when no amount to increment 'by' is given.

 repo for the NondeScript compiler project